Have You Heard Judi Singh?

 Have You Heard Judi Singh? is a Canadian documentary film, directed by Baljit Sangra and released in 2025.
 The film is a portrait of Judi Singh, a Canadian jazz singer of mixed Black Canadian and Punjabi Canadian heritage who was a significant figure in Canadian music in the 1960s but later went on to become relatively forgotten.

 The film was made with the participation of Singh's daughter, filmmaker Emily Hughes.

-The film is slated to premiere on May 4, 2025, at the DOXA Documentary Film Festival.
+The film premiered on May 4, 2025, at the DOXA Documentary Film Festival.

+Critical response

+Liam Lacey of Original Cin wrote that "Have You Heard Judi Singh? features many men — musicians, producers, and family members — offering commentary, but scenes with women are more interactive, involving reunions and hugs.
+In one of those arranged encounters, Hughes meets actor Tantoo Cardinal, who lived at Singh’s house in the seventies.
+In another sequence, Hughes travels to Los Angeles to meet with her childhood friend, actor Rae Dawn Chong, whose biological mother, Abigail Toulson, was a friend [of] Singh’s, and who talks about the frustrations of an artist and woman of colour and the power of what Chong calls 'Canadian Black women’s magic'."